nus-cs2103-AY2223S2/ip/docs/README.md

 Usage:<br>`clear`

-Removes all tasks in your list.
+Delete all tasks in your list.

 ### Find tasks with a keyword: **find**